 All teachers are to complete the Teacher Checkout List form by returning binders, manuals, books, grades, keys, and other materials and obtaining the respective signatures from individuals listed on the form.
-The form is handed out approximately two (2) weeks prior to the final checkout day so that teachers can begin obtaining the necessary signatures.
+The form is handed out the day of check out to prevent disruption of staff work days, unless other arrangements are made with and approved by the administration.
 The completed form is to be submitted to the principal upon final checkout where the principal will do a final check of the teacher's classroom and issue the June, July, and August paychecks.
 All materials and books in the classroom are to be boxed (and labeled) or stored in cupboards, closets, or shelves.
 All walls are to be cleared of posters and pictures and all bulletin boards are to be stripped.